 The Rhode Island General Assembly purchased the sloop “Katy” in 1775 from John Brown, a wealthy merchant, slave trader and statesman, who lived in Providence.
 The “Katy” was commissioned to serve the Continental Army against the British and renamed USS “Providence.”
 It was one of first ships to form the U.S. Navy.

 It struck me as a twist of irony, that the U.S.S.
-Providence served as a merchant vessel of a slave trader, only to be rededicated to fight the for freedom from the enslaving rule of England.
+Providence served as a merchant vessel of a slave trader, only to be rededicated to the fight for freedom from the enslaving rule of England.
 The alternate verse drew my attention to this fact.
 I searched online and found a third version of the same verse, originally written about 200 years before Christ.
 “Believe God, and he will recover thee: and direct thy way, and trust in him.
 Keep his fear, and grow old therein.”

 Keep his fear?
 Grow old therein?
 Puzzled by the turn of phrase, I thought about the words beneath the triptych window, “Dwell therein.”
 THEREIN.
 The words tumbled around inside my mind and my heart, settling into a different order.
 HIS FEAR… THE EARTH… THE WORLD… HIS SPHERE?
 And storied windows richly dight.